Certifying rings of integers in number fields: Introduction

 To show the feasibility of our approach, we formally verified several entries in the well known L-functions and modular forms database (LMFDB)~\cite{lmfdb}.
 For various number fields, we verified in Lean the ring of integers, as given by an explicit \emph{integral basis}, as well as the \emph{discriminant} (an integer valued invariant); see Section~\ref{sec:lmfdb}.

-In order for everything to function, we needed to formalize much underlying theory and computational methods, most of which we believe is also interesting in its own rights.
-Some notable topics include irreducibility of polynomials over $\QQ$ and finite fields (see Section~\ref{sec:irreducibility}), as well as resultants and discriminants (see Section~\ref{sec:resultants-discriminants}).
+In Section~\ref{sec:computation}, we provide an overview of the different notions of Lean computation used.
+In order for everything to function, we needed to formalize much underlying theory and computational methods, most of which are interesting independently.
+Notable topics include irreducibility of polynomials over $\QQ$ and finite fields (see Section~\ref{sec:irreducibility}), as well as resultants and discriminants (see Section~\ref{sec:resultants-discriminants}).

 We conclude the paper with a brief discussion (in Section~\ref{sec:discussion}), including related and future work.
 Full source code of our formalization and SageMath scripts are available.\footnote{\url{https://github.com/alainchmt/RingOfIntegersProject}}